Stress Relief Meaning: What is Stress Exactly?

 Are you feeling stressed?
 There are different types of stress and different methods of dealing with it.
 A few of the most common types of stress include:

-• Emotional stress.
-Anxiety, anger, and depression; sometimes they’re triggered hormonally or chemically, but sometimes they just happen.
+- Emotional stress: Anxiety, anger, and depression are triggered hormonally or chemically, but sometimes they just happen.
 You lose your job and that’s emotional stress.

-• Chronic stress.
-You just always feel stressed, even if there’s no reason for it.
-You have gotten used to being stressed so your body now operates on this baseline.
+- Chronic stress.
+You always feel stressed, even if there’s no reason.
+You have gotten used to being stressed, so your body operates on this baseline.

 All types of stress can lead to physiological and emotional duress.
 But knowing what kind of stress you’re experiencing can help.
 Work-related stress, for instance, is treated through better productivity management techniques and self-care.
 Physical stress can sometimes be treated through grounding exercises and distraction.